 The use of medical foods is thought to have started in the 1940’s when convalescing elderly patients were given formulas of lipids, carbohydrate and whey protein.
 The first commercially developed medical food was developed in the late 1960’s and was called Lofenalac.
 It was a formula for infants developed by Mead Johnson to treat the inborn error of metabolism phenylketonuria (PKU).2

 The Orphan Drug Act of 1983 was the first-time medical foods were officially defined.
 It stated Medical Foods were specially formulated mixtures of nutrients and phytochemicals to be used under physician supervision.
 Although medical foods don’t need to be registered or approved by the FDA the FDA has provided some oversight over the years.
-The FDA’s medical foods page can be found at this link https://tinyurl.com/y7vsxod4
+The FDA’s medical foods page has further information on their guidance around medical foods.

 - Compromised Gut Function